-How I lost 1000€ betting on CS:GO — Foundations
+How I lost 1000€ betting on CS:GO — Theory

 Part 1 of a series of 2 posts where I explore how I lost 1000 euros betting on CS:GO with machine learning (ML).
 This post covers the foundations of e-sports betting with ML: financial decision-making, expected profits of a bet, multiple bets with the Kelly criterion, probability calibration, and the winner’s curse.